Marchmont House owner Hugo Burge dies aged 51

 He was raised in London and was involved in a number of other online businesses before moving to Marchmont in Berwickshire and becoming a supporter of the region's arts and crafts movement.

-Among those paying tribute was Eyemouth-based textiles social-enterprise ReTweed.
+Among those paying tribute was Eyemouth-based textiles social enterprise, ReTweed.

 ReTweed said: "This is such devastating news.
 Hugo was such a force for creative good in the Borders and beyond.